Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The Victims Services Family Information Liaison Unit is a single point of contact for families of missing and murdered Indigenous women and girls.

-Our unit was established with $1.5 million from the Government of Canada to provide support during the National Inquiry into Missing and Murdered Indigenous Women and Girls.
+Our unit was started during the National Inquiry into Missing and Murdered Indigenous Women and Girls.

 Family members could include:

 - blood relations

 - non-blood relations such as: